The Law Offices of

 Schedule II: like Schedule I drugs, drugs in Schedule II carry a high risk of abuse or dependency.
 Unlike Schedule I drugs, however, Schedule II drugs may have legitimate medical uses.
 Drugs in this category include substances such as opium, methadone, methamphetamines, cocaine, and amphetamines.

-Schedule III: considered to have a moderate risk of abuse.
+Schendule III: considered to have a moderate risk of abuse.
 These substances include codeine, hydrocodone, testosterone, ketamine, certain depressants, and anabolic steroids.

 Schedule IV: considered to have a slight risk of dependency and acceptable medical uses, including substances such as clonazepam, sedatives, and some tranquilizers.